 SEPTA connects to Wilmington every two hours off-peak, and the last weekend train leaves when most people are just starting dinner.
-For roughly $2M annually, the State of Delaware can implement hourly off-peak service seven days per week.
+This petition requests sufficient funding to implement hourly service seven days per week.

 What service will look like: